Legislative Mission

 Surgical Technologists

-following states have passed laws related to surgical technologist education, certification, and/or registration.
+The following states have passed laws related to surgical technologist education, certification, and/or registration.
 For more information, click on the Map of State Laws (members

 only):

 In addition to these states, hospitals and ASCs generally have requirements for personnel demonstrating current competence.
-Hospitals and ASCs would expose themselves to considerable liability by allowing untrained personnel to perform the functions of a surgical technologist.
-Hospital and ASCs bylaws and policies and procedures provide credentialing requirements and oversight regarding who can provide surgical technologist services in their facilities.
-The exposure to liability that hospitals face for surgical errors or hospital-acquired infections resulting from insufficiently trained personnel performing tasks is incentive for hospitals and ASCs to ensure their staff has demonstrated current competence.
+Hospitals and ASCs would expose themselves to considerable liability by allowing untrained personnel to perform the functions of

 The Association of Surgical Technologists provides this information on an educational and informational basis and does not offer legal advice.
 AST recommends that individuals or healthcare facilities consult with their attorneys for answers to legal questions.
 This information should not be considered complete or exhaustive and may not reflect the most current information.
 As a result, AST does not represent this information as complete, accurate, and up-to-date.